GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 ### Filtering block data items

-Similar to `blocks`, `blockDataItems` also allows to filter what blocks are retrieved, via the `filter` argument.
+Similar to `blocks`, `blockDataItems` also allows to filter what blocks are retrieved, via the `filterBy` argument.

 This query: